SparshikaDinesh/flight_delay_dashboard/README.md

 # ✈️ Flight Delay Prediction Dashboard
+🚀 **Live Demo:** Deployment in progress — run locally using instructions below.

 Interactive Streamlit dashboard to analyze US flight delays and predict whether a flight is **Delayed (1)** or **On-Time (0)**.